 With all products, you should check the packaging for any specific storage instructions.
-There are some varieties of rice vinegar that may recommend refrigeration rather than room temperature.
+Some varieties of rice vinegar may recommend refrigeration rather than room temperature.

 Has This Rice Vinegar Gone Bad?

 Again, the “best by” date on the packaging is often a recommendation.
 With rice vinegar, it is still perfectly safe to consume past this date.
-However, to ensure you are using rice vinegar that is still of good quality, there are some signs that it may no longer be fit for consumption.
+However, to ensure you are using good-quality rice vinegar, there are some signs that it may no longer be fit for consumption.

 Check for any changes in the color or appearance of the rice vinegar.
 If the appearance seems off, the quality of the vinegar may have started to deteriorate.

 Rice vinegar has a sharp scent to begin with, but if there is any significant change to its smell, you may not want to risk it.